A CYPRIOT BACKGAMMON GAME

 A POPULAR CYPRIOT VERSION OF BACKGAMMON

-Played in cafes and coffee shops all over the island, ‘Tavli’, is a popular Cypriot version of Backgammon that is steeped in both history and tradition.
-It has also become a quintessential aspect of Cypriot culture that embodies not just a form of recreation for locals, but also represents the social fabric of the Cypriot coffee culture life.
+Played in cafes and coffee shops all over the island, ‘Tavli’, is a popular Cypriot version of Backgammon.
+Steeped in both history and tradition, it has also become a quintessential aspect of Cypriot culture that embodies not just a form of recreation for locals, but also the social fabric of the Cypriot coffee culture life.
 To understand the popular game of skill and chance, the history of backgammon itself must be first explored.

 THE HISTORY & ORIGINS OF ‘TAVLI’